-- 1 Select the Steil segment.
+- Select the Steil segment.

 - 2 If it is not already displayed, open the Selection Settings panel.
-You see the Segment Settings pages.
+You see the Selection settings pages.

 - 3 Click the Steil property page.

 - 4 In the Steil Width box, enter the width.

 - 5 Select Scale Width to force the width of a steil segment to scale.
 This setting is useful when resizing a design.

-- 6 Click OK.
+- 6 Press Enter to apply the change.